 - Spider Plants (Chlorophytum comosum)

 While they make a great first line of defense, remember that houseplants should not be your home’s only protection from air pollutants.
 In fact, the absolute best way to boost your home air quality is with a clean-filtered, fully functioning HVAC system.
-That’s where Tyler Heating & Air Conditioning comes in!
+That’s where Tyler Heating, Air Conditioning, Refrigeration LLC comes in!

 For more information about how we can help you take control over your home’s indoor air quality, call 203-378-4700.